ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/004-source-modes.md

 ![Sound Levels Window in Video Playback Mode](/assets/img/sound-levels.jpg "Sound Levels Window in Video Playback Mode"){: width="360px"}

 A meter in the Sound Levels Window will show the currently selected  source's volume level.
 You can adjust this with the slider.
-When a Skype call is used, you can also adjust its levels with the Sound Levels Window.
-[More on Skype Interviews later in this manual.](../011-remote-guests-via-skype)
+When a Skype call is in progress, you can also adjust its levels with the Sound Levels Window.
+[More on Skype Interviews later in this manual.](../011-remote-guests-via-skype) When sharing your screen, you'll also see a sound level adjustment for System Audio.

 ### How Ecamm Live Deals with Audio

 Ecamm Live accommodates one audio input source at a time.
 For example, if you wanted to interview someone in person, and you plug in more than one USB mic, Ecamm Live will only allow you to select one of these mics at a time.

 If you need multiple external audio sources for your broadcast, use a hardware device that accepts more than one microphone in, like a mixer.
-If your device supports more than one channel of audio, Ecamm will treat all channels as a single mix audio input source.
+If your device supports more than one channel of audio, Ecamm will mix all input channels together.

 #### Echo Cancellation

 If you are using your Mac's speakers during your broadcast, that may cause an echo if your mic picks up speaker audio.
 To prevent this, Ecamm Live has Echo Cancellation, which you can enable or disable in the Sound Levels window, or <samp>Options</samp> menu ➝ <samp>Echo Cancellation</samp>.
 Echo Cancellation listens for sounds produced by your speakers and removes it from your broadcast.
 It works remarkably well, most of the time.
 If your audience is reporting missing sound, try turning off this feature.
 If you are using headphones, echo cancellation is disabled automatically.

 When Echo Cancellation is enabled, Ecamm will only use audio on channel 1 of multi-channel audio input devices.
 If your audio interface has more than one channel, be sure to turn off Echo Cancellation.

-**No system audio is available to your broadcast.** You will hear all sounds produced by your Mac, but your audience will not.
-For example, if you were using the Screen Share mode, and you play a video from a web browser, your audience will not hear the audio.

-If your broadcasts require your audience hear sound generated by your system, you can use an app called [Loopback by Rogue Amoeba](https://rogueamoeba.com/loopback/).

-There are only two situations where two audio sources can be heard on your broadcast simultaneously.

-1. While using Video Mode, you can play a video (with its audio) and enable your microphone.
-1. When speaking to one or more people in a Skype call, with the Call Recorder add-on.
-More information is available in the [Skype Interview section](../009-remote-guests-via-skype) of this manual.

-Video sources and audio sources are completely independent.
-If you switch between different camera sources during your broadcast, Ecamm Live will not change your audio source.
-If you use multiple cameras and audio sources, you'll want to keep this in mind.

 <aside class="notice" markdown="1">